 ## API Reference

-- [Authentication](/docs/api/auth.md): OAuth2 and API key authentication flows
+- [Authentication](/docs/api/auth.md): OAuth2 and API key flows

-- [Pipelines API](/docs/api/pipelines.md): Create, configure, and monitor data pipelines
+- [Pipelines API](/docs/api/pipelines.md): create, configure, monitor pipelines

-- [Transforms API](/docs/api/transforms.md): Define and chain data transformations
+- [Transforms API](/docs/api/transforms.md): define and chain transformations

 ## Architecture

-- [System Overview](/docs/arch/overview.md): High-level architecture and data flow
+- [System Overview](/docs/arch/overview.md): high-level architecture and data flow

-- [Data Model](/docs/arch/data-model.md): Core entities, relationships, and constraints
+- [Data Model](/docs/arch/data-model.md): core entities, relationships, constraints

 ## Guides

-- [Quick Start](/docs/guides/quickstart.md): First pipeline in under 5 minutes
+- [Quick Start](/docs/guides/quickstart.md): first pipeline in under 5 minutes

-- [Migration from v2](/docs/guides/migration-v2-v3.md): Breaking changes and upgrade path
+- [Migration from v2](/docs/guides/migration-v2-v3.md): breaking changes and upgrade pathIf It Is Not in the Repo, It Does Not Exist.

 AI-Native Documentation Structure